Active Shooter: Boulder Police Officers Rush To King Soopers On Table Mesa

 BOULDER, Colo.
 (CBS4) – Boulder Police rushed to an active shooter call at a King Soopers on Table Mesa Drive near South Broadway.
 The call came in at around 2:30 p.m.

 Details about the shooting have not been confirmed by police.
-Copter4 saw hundreds of police and first responder vehicles, including SWAT officers, outside the building.READ MORE: 'Go, Go, Go!
-Run!': King Soopers Customer Describes What Happened After Hearing 3 Shots Inside Store
+Copter4 saw hundreds of police and first responder vehicles, including SWAT officers, outside the building.READ MORE: Boulder Police Responding To Armed, Dangerous Person Inside Home

 The front of the store sustained heavy damage.